-Learn Why Sunflowers and Tomatoes Make Great Companion Plants
+Tomatoes Make Great Sunflower Companion Plants

+I love the bright and cheery look of sunflowers, and I love the taste of a homegrown tomato.
+Tomatoes make great sunflower companion plants.
+I am so happy that they go together so very well in a garden.
 I grow the common sunflower (Helianthus annuus L.).
 My plants grow quite tall, some up to 12 foot or more.
 Of course, I have to put stakes in to support them as they get very top heavy with their large flower heads (up to 10 inches across), especially when the sunflower seeds weigh the heads down.

 The sunflower heads attract bees when they are producing flowers and that is great.
 Bees have had some major declines both in the United States and other countries.
 That is scary because bees—both the non-native honeybee that was imported to North America and native bees—pollinate a lot of our food crops as well as many other plants.
-After the seeds are on the plants members of the finch family come to eat them.
+After the seeds are on the plants, members of the finch family come to eat them.
 You should definitely grow sunflowers for bird seed.

-Indeed, tomato plants and sunflowers are great companion plants.
+Indeed, tomatoes make great sunflower companion plants.